krisztianodor/api/content/private-endpoints/private_Lists.md

 * Create user list (POST)

-	To create a new list you have to send a post request with the new list in the form of a JSON, JSON structure bellow.
+	To create a new list you have to send a post request with the new list in the form of a JSON, JSON structure below.
 	request URL: /private/lists/
 	The API will respond with the newly created list, see Example Response.